 If it works, great.
 But when it doesn’t, many of us go on fooling ourselves that it will–the next time.
 We keep trying half-measures, avoiding the necessary treatment because it will sting too much, cost too much.

 Jesus says to wake up, get real, and take aggressive action.
 If the internet is your problem, shut it down.
 If TV is your problem, turn it off.
-Better you go through life unplugged and offline than spend eternity in Satan’s chat room.
+Better you go through life unplugged and offline than spend eternity in Satan’s internet cafe.

 However, to avoid taking aggressive action against our own personal compromises with the devil, we frequently change the subject and point out the sins of the liberals, the right-wingers, the Muslims, the politicians.